AvaloniaUI/Citrus.Avalonia/README.md

 mkdir ./external
 git submodule add git@github.com:worldbeater/Avalonia.Citrus.git ./external/citrus
 # Reference the ../external/citrus/src/Avalonia.Citrus/Avalonia.Citrus.csproj project then.
+# The ../external/citrus/src/Avalonia.Citrus.Sandbox/Avalonia.Citrus.Sandbox.csproj is
-# The ../external/citrus/src/Citrus/Citrus.csproj is the sandbox where you can browse the markup.
+# the sandbox where you can browse the markup samples.
 ```

 Then, reference the default theme (or, the night theme) from your `App.xaml` file: